 What if our guests want to keep the party going?

 It is not unusual for couples to have 10-25 guests who want to keep partying with them.
-If so, we pack up your remaining alcohol and take it to the Field House/After Party House.
+If so, we pack up your remaining alcohol and take it to the Field House/After Party House, but only if this house is included in your package.
 This is the house on the property where, if one is using a reasonable voice outside, the voice does not carry and there is little danger of violating the Buncombe County sound ordinance.
-We’ve had great success with people who wish to continue their event in this manner.
-Because of Asheville’s vibrant music scene downtown, we also have couples that rent a party shuttle and they leave the venue around 9:30 or 10 to head downtown for a live music performance, in which case they often do not return until 2-4 a.m.
-(Not that we are waiting up for you.
-We just usually hear you telling us about all the fun you’ve had!)
+It is included automatically for Saturday weddings and can be added, as available, to Sunday-Wednesday weddings.
+We’ve had great success with people who wish to continue an event in this manner.
+Because of Asheville’s vibrant music scene downtown, we also have couples that rent a party shuttle and they leave the venue between 9:30 and 10:30 to head downtown for a live music performance, in which case they often do not return until 2-4 a.m.
+(Not that we are up waiting for you, we just usually hear you telling us about all the fun you’ve had!)